 Cost per serving.
 This field indicates the price of one serving of the ingredient in any currency.

-- All Ingredients.
+All ingredients.
 Displays all ingredients, sorted in alphabetical order.

-- Budget Friendly.
+Budget friendly.
 Displays all ingredients that cost less than .50 per serving.

-- Higher End.
+Luxury cuisine.
 Displays all ingredients that are on the more expensive end of the spectrum and cost more than 1 per serving sorted in alphabetical order.

 Beside ingredients and a good stove, some meals need particular tools and equipment in order to be properly cooked.
 Specific knives, wooden pallets, a blenders, frying pans, and so on are just a few examples of what some dishes may require.
 Similar to the

 Name.
 The name of the equipment at hand.

 Dishestable, which shows all of the dishes that each particular material is used with/for.

 Notes.
 A general catch-all field to add specific notes about any particular piece of equipment necessary.

-- All Materials.
+All materials.
 Displays all materials, sorted alphabetically.